siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     on RoomAssigneeTable.roomNo == roomNo;
 ```

-### Select Insert Into
+### Insert Into

-This allows you to insert a new record to the database table with the attribute values you define in the `select` section.
+This allows you to insert a new record to the table with the attribute values you define in the `select` section.

 **Syntax**